brendanzab/language-garden/README.md

 Polymorphically typed:

 - [**elab-rankn-bidirectional**](./elab-rankn-bidirectional):
-  An elaborator for a rank-n polymorphic lambda calculus.
+  An elaborator for a higher-rank polymorphic lambda calculus.

 Dependently typed: